- Beautiful, well-appointed rooms with floor-to-ceiling windows

 The one downside to the location: It's a bit of a hike to the subway.
 The F line (Second Avenue station) is the closest to the hotel, while the 6, B, D, F, and M lines (at Broadway-Lafayette station) are about an eight-minute walk.
 Guests could also walk 10 minutes north to Union Square to catch additional lines.

 Bright, immaculate, and beautifully appointed, these rooms are virtually flawless.

-Guests and locals alike hang out in the cozy, dimly lit lobby bar that serves creative cocktails and boasts a well-selected wine list.
+Guests and locals alike hang out in the cozy, dimly lit lobby bar, where bartenders are apt to sport dapper three-piece suits.